open/close all folders

 Commander Robert Hicks

-Played by: Patrick St. Spirit
+Played by: Patrick St. Esprit

 - Action Dad: He commands the LAPD Metro SWAT division and has a grown daughter Molly who works as an attorney, and a son John Paul, a gay-rights activists and former drug addict.